CEIR seeks a qualified Senior Research Associate to join our team.

 This is an excellent opportunity for an experienced and highly motivated individual who wants to join a quickly growing nonprofit that seeks to make a substantial, positive, nonpartisan impact on elections and American democracy.
 The Senior Research Associate role is a full-time job.
 CEIR’s office is in Washington, DC, but due to the COVID-19 pandemic, most CEIR staff are currently working remotely.
 Therefore, while we prefer applicants who live in the Washington, DC Metro Area, we may also consider qualified applicants who live elsewhere.

-CEIR offers competitive pay, commensurate with qualifications, and benefits (including medical/dental/vision insurance, 401(k) with up to 5 percent match, and commuter benefits).
+CEIR offers competitive benefits, including medical/dental/vision insurance, a 401(k) with employer match up to 5 percent of your salary, and unlimited paid time off.

 Email the following to firstname.lastname@example.org:

-- Brief cover letter explaining your interest (less than one page)
+- 2-4 sentences explaining your interest in the position OR a brief cover letter (less than one page)

 - Writing Sample